BasicWolf/archived-kaylee/doc/installation.rst

 Out of the box Kaylee contains extensions for
 `Flask <http://flask.pocoo.org/>`_ and `Django <http://djangoproject.com/>`_
 frameworks.
-To start the demo run `src/bin/run.py` from the package and open the browser with the corresponding address and port (e.g. the default address of Flask is http://127.0.0.1:5000).
+To start the demo run `python src/bin/run.py` from the package and open the browser with the corresponding address and port (e.g. the default address of Flask is http://127.0.0.1:5000).